nerdapplabs/authOauth/README.md

 The salient features of the Backend are:
 * The Backend is internationalization enabled.
 It currently supports English, French and Hindi.
 * Options have been provided to pick desired front-end theme for the Backend.
-The choices available are - Bootstrap, Materialize and Skeleton.
-However, the design is open-ended and you may add your preferred theme easily.
+The choices available are - Bootstrap, Materialize and Skeleton. **To change the theme, modify key "fronend_theme" in parameters.yml accordingly.** However, the design is open-ended and you may add your preferred theme easily.
+Please also note that theming has only been provided for base and nav.
+Other top level stuff is using bootstrap, you can theme as per your choice using base theme.
 * The Web user management pages are coming directly from FOSUserBundle views.
 You may override these pages, per your need.